dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-wdl-agc-tutorial.rst

     and your AWS account must already have access to the S3 resource.

 2. Activate AGC on your account.
-If this is your first time running AGC on an account, this will take approximately 10 minutes..
+If this is your first time running AGC on an account, this may take a few minutes.

     .. code:: text

         agc account activate

 3. Deploy an AGC context by running the below command in the same directory as ``agc-project.yaml``.
-This may take a few minutes.
+This will take approximately 10 minutes.

     .. code:: text